Football in Mozambique: National team

 Mozambique has already participated in the Africa Cup of Nations four times, in 1986, 1996, 1998 and 2010.
 They were eliminated in all four tournaments in the preliminary round.

-For the African Nations Championships Mozambique could qualify in 2014 for the first time, but retired there in the preliminary round.
+In the African Nations Championships Mozambique qualified for the first time in 2014, but were eliminated in the preliminary round.

-At the Nations Cup of Southern Africa, the COSAFA Cup, Mozambique participated in each edition so far.
-The best placement reached his selection thereby with the second place in the year 2009 (conditions: 2014).
+At the Nations Cup of Southern Africa, the COSAFA Cup, Mozambique have participated in every edition so far, joint hosting in 2007.
+They have twice reached the final, in 2008 and in 2015.

-Mozambique also took part in every edition of the football tournaments in the framework of the Jogos da Lusofonia, the "Lusophony Games".
-In 2017, it will host the games itself.
+Mozambique also took part in every edition of the football tournaments in the framework of the Jogos da Lusofonia, the "Lusofonia Games", and were meant to host in 2017 prior to cancellation.

 In December 2014, Mozambique finished 98th in the FIFA World Ranking.
-The highest FIFA placement reached by the national team in November 1997 with the 66th place, the worst in July 2005 with the 134th place.
+The highest FIFA placement reached by the national team was in November 1997 in 66th place, the worst in July 2005 in 134th place.

+Chiquinho Conde is contracted to be head coach of the Mozambique national team until 2026.